lzhoang2801/OpCore-Simplify/README.md

    - For troubleshooting, refer to the [OpenCore Troubleshooting Guide](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/troubleshooting.html).

 > [!NOTE]
-> 1. For desktops using AMD GPUs from the 6000 series, if you encounter a black screen after booting, please remove the boot arguments `-v debug=0x100 keepsyms=1`.
+> 1. After a successful installation, if OpenCore Legacy Patcher is required, simply apply root patches to activate the missing features (such as modern Broadcom Wi-Fi card and graphics acceleration).
 >
-> 2. For desktops with Resizable BAR support, if the only options available are Auto/Disabled in the settings, select **Disabled**.
->
-> 3. If you use Intel WiFi card with macOS Sonoma and later, it will default to using the itlwm kext.
-Once the installation is complete, you need to use the Heliport app to connect to Wi-Fi.
->
-> 4. After a successful installation, if OpenCore Legacy Patcher is required, simply apply root patches to activate the missing features (such as modern Broadcom Wi-Fi card and graphics acceleration).
->
-> 5. For AMD GPUs, after applying root patches from OpenCore Legacy Patcher, you need to remove the boot argument `-radvesa`/`-amd_no_dgpu_accel` for graphics acceleration to work.
+> 2. For AMD GPUs, after applying root patches from OpenCore Legacy Patcher, you need to remove the boot argument `-radvesa`/`-amd_no_dgpu_accel` for graphics acceleration to work.

 ## 🤝 **Contributing**